stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ``BIOS_mod/Nvidia_2080_Max-Q_BIOS_mod/`` this folder contains patches for 80w or 90w TDP for Nvidia 2080 Max-Q.

-``EFI/`` folder is basically full copy of my EFI folder from EFI drive with removed machine serial number.
+``EFI/`` folder is basically a full copy of my EFI folder from EFI drive with a removed machine serial number.

 ACPI Patches